 Use social media the way it was intended to be used.

-What this means is fairly simple, just like me writing this to (hopefully) offer you value, you need to offer others value before expecting a conversion.
+What this means is relatively simple, just like me writing this to (hopefully) offer you value, you need to provide others with value before expecting a conversion.

 Here is your brand workout plan for the day: